-Research
+My Research

 - AI Literacy and Teacher Education—Impact on AI in education, teacher AI competencies, critical use in pedagogical contexts

-- Game-based learning—Serious games, proximal development in play, constructionist approaches
+- Game-based Learning—Serious games, proximal development in play, constructionist approaches

-- Interactive digital storytelling—new expressive forms in digital media, electronic literature for children, interactive storytelling systems
+- Interactive Digital Storytelling—new expressive forms in digital media, electronic literature for children, interactive storytelling systems

-- Inclusive design—Instructional design of educational media, Universal design for learning (UDL)
+- Inclusive Design—Instructional design of educational media, Universal design for learning (UDL)

-- New literacies studies—literacies as social practices, literacy beyond print, multimodal meaning-making
+- New Literacies Studies—literacies as social practices, literacy beyond print, multimodal meaning-making

 Selected Publications

-See my ORCID for an updated list
+See ORCID | CV for a complete list

-Published Papers
+Published Papers (Open Access)

 - Schlauch, M., Sylla, C., & Gil, M. (2024).
 More than words: Conceptualizing narrative computational thinking based on a multicase study.
 International Journal of Child-Computer Interaction, 33, 100704. doi:10.1016/j.ijcci.2024.100704